YamanAlBochi/TATA-Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 Your video should be approximately 5 minutes in length.
 You can record your video in the browser or upload a video from your device below.

-Remember, this is not just a read out of your visuals, you’re presenting to the CEO and CMO and need to provide context for each scenario and how it relates to their questioning.
+Remember, this is not just a read out of your visuals, you’re presenting to the CEO and CMO and need to provide context for each scenario and how it relates to their questioning